TSVermeulen/AircraftDuctedFanOptimisation/Submodels/README.md

-# Unified Ducted Fan Design and Analysis Code - Submodels
+# Unified Ducted Fan Code - Submodels

-This folder contains all submodels used to interface with the MTFLOW software as part of the UDFDAC developed in this thesis.
+This folder contains all submodels used to interface with the MTFLOW software as part of the UDC developed in this thesis.

 The Test Airfoils subfolder contains a series of airfoils used to test the Bézier-Parsec 3434 parameterisation.
 These airfoils are: